 For example, a hypothetical six-year graded vesting schedule might look like this:

 |Years of Service||Percent Vested|

-What Happens If I Leave My Job Before I’m Fully Vested?
+Why Do Employers Use Vesting?What Happens If I Leave My Job Before I’m Fully Vested?

 Other Common Types of Vesting

-Employee stock options give employees the right to buy company stock at a set price and a later date, regardless of the stock’s current value.
+Employee stock options give employees the right to buy company stock at a set price at a later date, regardless of the stock’s current value.
 The idea is that between the time an employee is hired and their stock options vest, the stock price will have risen.
-The employee can then buy the stock and sell it to make a profit.
+The employee can then buy and sell the stock to make a profit.

 How Do I Find Out More About Vesting?

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.